joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ### Protein Clustering, Metatranscriptomic Mapping, and Clade-Level Gene Expression

 OrthoMCL [@Li2003] was used to identify clusters of orthologous genes (COGs) in the set of acI genomes.
 OrthoMCL was run using default options.
 Annotations were assigned to protein clusters by choosing the most common annotation among all genes assigned to that cluster.
-Then, metatranscriptomic reads were mapped to a single fasta file containing all acI genomes using BBMap (https://sourceforge.net/projects/bbmap/) with the `ambig=all` and `minid=0.85` options.
-With this command, reads are allowed to map equally well to multiple sites.
-An 85% percent identity cutoff was chosen as it minimizes the percent of reads which map to multiple sites.
+Then, metatranscriptomic reads were mapped to a single fasta file containing all acI genomes using BBMap (https://sourceforge.net/projects/bbmap/) with the `ambig=random` and `minid=0.95` options.
+A 95% identity cutoff was chosen as it approximates the average nucleotide identity of acI sequence-discrete populations [REF], while competitive mapping ensures that reads map only to a single genome.

-Next, a custom implementation of HTSeq-Count [@Anders2014] was used to count the total number of reads which map to each (genome, gene) pairing.
-Any read which mapped to multiple sites within the collection of acI genomes was discarded.
-Using the COGs identified by OrthoMCL, the total number of reads which map to each (clade, COG) pairing was then counted.
-This gives a measure of gene expression for the clade-level composite genome.
-Because ambiguous reads were discarded after mapping, this measure of gene expression provides an underestimate of the true expression level.
+Next, HTSeq-Count [@Anders2014] was used to count the total number of reads which map to each (genome, gene) pairing.
+After mapping, (genome, gene) pairs were filtered to remove any pairs which did not map at least one read in all four samples.
+Using the COGs identified by OrthoMCL, the (genome, gene) pairs which map to each (clade, COG) pairing were then identified.

-For each clade, read counts were then normalized by sequencing depth and ORF length and expressed on a reads per kilobase million (RPKM) basis [@Mortazavi2008], while accounting for different ORF lengths within a COG.
-RPKM counts were averaged across the four metatranscriptomes to give the average expression across a 24-hour period.
+For each (clade, COG) pairing, gene expression was computed on a reads per kilobase million (RPKM) basis [@Mortazavi2008], while accounting for different sequencing depths across genomes (based on total numbers of mapped reads) and ORF lengths within a COG.
+Because low abundance (genome, gene) pairs were discarded after mapping, this measure of gene expression provides an underestimate of the true expression level.
+RPKM counts were then averaged across the four metatranscriptomes.
 Finally, within each clade, the percentile rank expression for each COG was calculated.
 Figure 3C shows the calculated RPKM values for clade acI-C, along with the presence/absence of each COG in three acI-C genomes.

 ### Re-annotation of Transporter Genes